-The U.S. Energy Information Administration (EIA) contracted with Z, INC., to analyze the potential energy consumption implications of CAV technologies on light-, medium-, and heavy-duty on- and off-road vehicles in the United States.
+The U.S. DOE’s Energy Information Administration (EIA) contracted with Z FEDERAL to analyze the potential energy consumption implications of CAV technologies on light-, medium-, and heavy-duty on- and off-road vehicles in the United States.

-Team Z, INC.’s engineers, analysts, and project managers provided critical analysis and data dissemination to produce the following for EIA:
+Team Z FEDERAL’s engineers, analysts, and project managers provided critical analysis and data dissemination to produce the following for EIA:

 - Conducted a literature review and interviewed key stakeholders on the current state and projected development of CAVs, applicable technologies and regulations